-Largest-ever hole in the ozone layer above Arctic finally closesComments
+A record-size hole in the #ozone layer above the Arctic has finally closed.

 The largest hole ever observed in the ozone layer over the Arctic has closed, says Copernicus' Atmospheric Monitoring Service.